Thodupuzha: Etymology

-In retribution to the destruction the then capital of Vadakkaumkoor principality, Karikkode, by Diwan Ramayyan and his ally Yesthacius De Lenoy on the annexation of Vadakkumkoor, by the orders of Maharajah of Travancore, His Highness Anizham Thirunal Marthandavarma, sent his representative to manage as administer of invaded principality of Vadakkumkoor, Elasamprathi Narayana Varma.
-A nearby area, then named "Kodanthuruth" surrounded by a number of hillocks and rocky areas was selected by the representative of Maharajah of Travancore, to be the new headquarters of the Thodupuzha Taluk.
-Karikkode was reduced to a petty village as a "Pakuthy".
-Maharajah also appointed and entrusted Mallan Sankaran of Palliyadi, his Surveyor, for the preparation of land revenue records("Ozhukkuand survey and settlement of Kandezhuthu.
+During the annexation of the Vadakkumkoor principality by the Kingdom of Travancore, the capital Karikkode was destroyed by Diwan Ramayyan and his forces.
+In response, Anizham Thirunal Marthanda Varma, the Maharaja of Travancore, appointed Elasamprathi Narayana Varma as the administrator of the newly acquired territory.
+A nearby area called Edavathuruth, surrounded by hillocks and rocky terrain, was selected as the new headquarters of Thodupuzha taluk.
+The former capital Karikkode was reduced to a small village known as a "Pakuthy".
+The Maharaja also appointed Mallan Sankaran of Palliyadi as surveyor to prepare land revenue records, including the Ozhukku survey and Kandezhuthu settlement.
 As Mallan Sankaran failed to execute his mission due to widespread objection and riot of the local people, survey was only completed during the reign of Karthikathirunal Ramavarma.
 The place was named Thodupuzha by the Raja of Vadakkumkoor Maluvakon Manikantan who used to reside in his palace at Vaickam and Edavetty(Mattam Palace) near Karikkode, used to mention the nearby flowing wide "Valiyathodu" as thodu puzha.
 It is believed that the stream developed into a river due to the changes in geophysical conditions of the area wherefrom it originates and enter the vally of Arakulam, to be known as Thodupuzha river and the town on the banks of the river came to be known as Thodupuzha.
 There is another version that defines thodu as "touch" instead.
 The Mattathil Kovilakam were the protectors and rulers of the region.
 The last ruler of the region was Elasamprathi Narayana Varma, who originally came from Trivandrum and was the representative of Maharaja of Travancore Anizhamthirunal Marthanda Varma.